XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Basics/The Stack.md

 This is because `functions` and `syscalls` mostly use registers for processing, so if values stored within the register are changed once they're over, we will lose the data.

+It always smart to push your registers onto the stack before the `function`/`syscall`